Tavernier-App/tavernier-toolbox/README.md

 <a name="generateIdentifier"></a>

 ## generateIdentifier(firstName, lastName) ⇒
-Return an identifier from user first name and last name with a generated random four digit number (e.g. Dupont_J4242 from Dupont Jean).
+Return an identifier from user first name and last name with a generated random four digit number.

 **Kind**: global function
 **Returns**: string